MART-ELECTRONICS/MART-log-dumper/README.md

-# MART TELEMETRY TOOL
+# MART log dumper

 ![icon](assets/icon.png)

-MART TELEMETRY TOOL is a software developed for the MART Formula Student team at the University of Malaga.
+MART log dumper is a software developed for the MART Formula Student team at the University of Malaga.
 Its utility is to dump data obtained from the car's ECU, a Link G4.

 The following Python libraries are used: